phreed/webgme-immortals/README.md

 Now we can get the webgme-setup-tool
     npm install -g webgme-setup-tool

-Now we can make a webgme project using the setupt tool
+Now we can make a webgme project using the setup tool
-    webgme init webgme-tinkerpop3
+    webgme init webgme-immortals
-    cd webgme-tinkerpop3/
+    cd webgme-immortals/

 Let us make sure everything is in working order.
     webgme start